Poll: Democrats have biggest advantage for control of Congress in 8 years

 The survey of 1,443 adults, conducted from Nov.
 10-13 found:

-- Democrats holding their largest advantage, 14 points, on the question of who respondents would vote for if the midterm elections were held today;
+- Democrats holding their largest advantage, 14 points, since 2017 on the question of who respondents would vote for if the midterm elections were held today;

 - President Trump's approval rating is just 39%, his lowest since right after the Jan.
 6, 2021 attack on the Capitol;